microsoft/playwright/docs/api.md

 If no URLs are specified, this method returns all cookies.
 If URLs are specified, only cookies that affect those URLs are returned.

-#### browserContext.isIncognito()
-- returns: <[boolean]>

-Returns whether BrowserContext is incognito.
-The default browser context is the only non-incognito browser context.

 > **NOTE** the default browser context cannot be closed.